 How to convert audio tape to MP3

 The digital remastering requires a lot of expensive equipment, software and highly skilled personnel.
 Can I do it at home on a PC?
 Let's try it.
 This example goes through a step by step procedure that would be used to record from an audio cassette directly to MP3.
-I hope your cassette player still work?
+I hope your cassette player is still working?

 First of all, we need an audio recording software.
 Our cassette to MP3 recorder is a good choice because it support real-time noise reduction.